 Gareth pushed himself to his feet and brushed the grass off his trousers.
 He swung without any sort of prelude this time, thinking to catch Roman off-guard.
 But Roman dodged aside again, this time slapping Gareth’s wrist like a parent scolding their child.

 “Better,” Roman said.
 He nudged Gareth’s feet into a wider stance.
 “Try again.”

 It didn’t take Roman long to realize that Gareth had no fighting talent to speak of.
 He dropped his aggressive teaching tactics once he did, slowing down, showing Gareth how to block certain attacks and how to get around certain types of blocks.
 He ran drills, corrected mistakes, had them go again and again and again.

-It was at least an hour before Gareth finally landed a hit.
+It was over an hour before Gareth finally landed a hit.

 Roman laughed when he did, clearly surprised.
 “Now you’re getting it!” he said, rubbing his shoulder.
 Without preamble, he came at Gareth again, feinting a hit, landing another, and once again sweeping Gareth’s legs out from under him before Gareth could even blink, let alone react.
 Sounding disappointed, he said, “You let your guard down.”

 “You’ve been going easy on me!”
-Gareth sputtered.
+Gareth spluttered.

 “Of course I have,” Roman said, one hand on his hip.
 The other, he offered out to help Gareth up.
 “I don’t want to kill you.”